 He adds, “when you consume little calories during your eating window, it can disrupt your hormonal and reproductive systems.
 So when you fast, fast.
 When you eat, you should eat to satiation.”

-Any fasting acts as a hormetic stressor to your body that triggers an evolutionary mechanism termed hormesis.
+Any fasting acts as a hormetic stressor to your body, triggering an evolutionary mechanism termed hormesis.
 When we experience mild stress, we can easily recover from it and get stronger and more resistant to higher doses of stress.

 Men and women have inherent metabolic and hormonal differences, and it’s evident that these differences determine how we respond to a stressor like intermittent fasting.

 In general, the female body is more complex and susceptible to stress than the male body.
-So when you start your intermittent fasting practice, it causes additional stress to your body that can lead to a compound effect.
+So when you start your intermittent fasting practice, it causes additional stress to your body, leading to a compound effect.

 Addressing unwanted lifestyle stressors will help you make the best out of your intermittent fasting.

 Make the Best Out of Your Intermittent Fasting

 So, should you try intermittent fasting as a woman?
 And if you should, which method to choose?